gev326/Tripping_App/README.md

 ### User Stories

-1. [ ] User should be able to sign up for a new account
+1. [x] User should be able to sign up for a new account and create a trip

-2. [ ] User should be able to log in and see the home page
+2. [x] User should be able to log in and see their trips page

-3. [ ] User should be able to add an event/trip and see the information
+3. [x] User should be able to add,edit,update,delet a trip and see the information

-4. [ ] user should be able to post in itinerary

-5. [ ] User should have default balance of zero

-6. [ ] User should be able to add, edit, and delete items on Activity

-7. [ ] Users should be able to see other users information such as name, email, phone, and balance
+4. [x] Users should be able to see other guests information such as name, email, phone, and balance

-8. [ ] users should be able to post, delete, update, read information on discussion
+5. [x] User should be able to add guests to their trip

 ### ICEBOX
+1. [ ] users should be able to post, delete, update, read information on discussion

+2. [ ] user should be able to post in itinerary

+3. [ ] User should be able to add, edit, and delete items on Activity

+4. [ ] User should be able to edit and delete guest list